lucyzimmo/LeadershipInfluence/README.md

 ## What would break or need redesign at 100k supporters or 100k leaders?

-At scale, several aspects of this prototype would require redesign:
+At scale, several aspects of this MVP would require redesign:

 ### Performance & Architecture